exoplatform/exo-documentation/docs/GettingStarted.rst

 Creating and posting a News
 ---------------------------

-To create a news article, click "write an article" located at the bottom of the space's composer.
+To create a news article, click "Write an article" located at the bottom of the space's composer.

 |image156|